jameshanlon/cheese/pages/pre-survey-guide.md

 We will ask you to feedback on the actions you have taken (or plan to take) as a result of the survey.
-We would also like to hear any thoughts or comments you have on the survey and use of the energy-monitoring pack, which we will collect from you.
+We would also like to hear any thoughts or comments you have on the survey and use of the [energy-monitoring pack](/energy-pack), which we will collect from you around the same time.

 ### One year